Eschatologue/CM_wiki/docs/class/warlock/index.md

 ##  Magical Cunning – Level 2

 If all your Pact Magic spell slots are expended, you can perform an esoteric rite for 1 minute, at the end of which you regain half of those spell slots (round up).
-Once you use this feature, you can’t do so again until you finish a Long Rest.
+Once you use this feature, you can't do so again until you finish a Long Rest.

 ## Warlock Subclass – Level 3

 You gain a Warlock subclass of your choice: Archfey Patron, Celestial Patron, Fiend Patron, or Great Old One Patron.

 A subclass is a specialization that grants you special features at certain Warlock levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Warlock level and lower.
+For the rest of your career, you gain each of your subclass's features that are of your Warlock level and lower.

 ## Ability Score Improvement